 I have advocated for teachers thinking beyond word processing when asking their students to tell stories.
-I have even blogged asking teachers to consider decreasing the time spend in Google Docs in favor of more creative apps.
+I have even argued for teachers decreasing the time students spend in Google Docs in favor of more creative apps.

 Having said that, I am very grateful to Google Docs.
 It ended my frustrating and unrewarding relationship with Microsoft Word.
 The idea of real-time collaboration and feedback in word processing was unheard of before Google Docs.